maykar/compact-custom-header/readme.md

 <details>
   <summary><b>Theme Variables Example:</b></summary>
-The color and image variables are just examples.
-All options default to HA's default values.
+The color and image values are just examples.
+All options default to HA's default values if not set here or in config.

 ```yaml
   cch-background-color: transparent